shawngraham/5706-source/content/docs/syllabus/faq.md

 ## What about COVID?

 Ditto 'life intervenes.'
 If something COVID related emerges, just send an email with the subject "something's up".
 Again, I don't need medical certificates and so on.
-We'll figure out something.
+We'll figure out a way for you to get the most out of this class in a way that doesn't wreck you.
+Grad school shouldn't be cruel.

 ## There's public facing work; what do I do if I'm uncomfortable with that?